itsee-birmingham/standalone_collation_editor/README.md

 **This variable can be overwritten in individual project settings**

-**There is a default in the core code which just gives the option to treat the reading as a main reading** (this option is always shown even if this variable is provided in services or project - this may change in future releases)
+**There is a default in the core code which just gives the option to treat the reading as a main reading** (this option is always shown even if this variable is provided in services or project)

-This variables controls the options that are available for the reading in the topline which it has been made into an overlapped reading.
-The default 'Make main reading' allows the words used in the overlapping reading to be used as evidence for the top line.
+This variables controls the additional options that are available for the reading in the top line which it has been made into an overlapped reading.
+The default, and always present, option 'Make main reading' allows the words used in the overlapping reading to be used as evidence for the top line.
 The rearranging of these words is permitted out of transcription order as the order of words is often something which leads to overlapping readings being created.
 Any number of additional options can be added to the menu.
+This option cannot be overridden by settings and is always present.

-The data should be structured as an array of JSON objects.
+The data for any additional options should be structured as an array of JSON objects.
 Each object represents an entry in the menu.
 The object should have the following keys (the final one is optional):

 -  **id** *[string]* - The string to be used as the id in the menu item (only used for HTML)
 -  **label** *[string]* - The string to display to the user in the menu to explain what this option does.